jlesage/docker-handbrake/README.md

 If this encoder is not part of the list, something is wrong and looking at the container's log can give more details about the issue.

+**NOTE**: In most cases, HandBrake can successfully access the `/dev/dri` device without changing anything on the host side.
+This is possible because the user under which the container is running is automatically added to the group owning the `/dev/dri` device.
+However, this method doesn't work if the device is owned by the group `root`.
+The problem can be fixed using one of the following
+methods:
+  - Running the container as root (`USER_ID=0`).
+  - Adding, on the host, read/write permissions for all to the `/dev/dri`
+    device:
+    ```
+    sudo chmod a+wr /dev/dri/*
+    ```
+  - Changing, on the host, the group owning the `/dev/dri` device.
+For example, to change the group to `video`:
+    ```
+    sudo chown root:video /dev/dri/*
+    ```

 [list]: https://ark.intel.com/Search/FeatureFilter?productType=processors&QuickSyncVideo=true
 [Intel Ark]: https://ark.intel.com